Oregon CHL Renewal Guide 2026: How to Renew Your Concealed Carry License

 - Photo

-- Expiration date (should be 4 years from renewal date)
+- Expiration date (should be 4 years from your renewal date)

 -